Mohammad1384a/full-stack-task/Readme.txt

-2.run "docker compose up -d --build" in a terminal with the path of api app's directory 3.run the comands below for seeding and setting up migration " docker compose exec api npm run build docker compose exec api npm run migration:run:dist docker compose exec api npm run seed:dist
+2.run "docker compose up -d --build" in a terminal with the path of api app's directory 3.run the comands below for seeding and setting up migration " npm i docker compose exec api npm run build docker compose exec api npm run migration:run:dist docker compose exec api npm run seed
 "
-4.run "run npm install" in a terminal opened in frontend app's directory 5.the default admin credentials are admin@example.com admin123
+you should see the message "Seeded admin: admin@example.com / admin123" 4.run "run npm install" and then "npm run dev" in a terminal opened in frontend app's directory 5.the default admin credentials are admin@example.com admin123